Alfakynz/WildLight/README.md

 This modpack is great to play solo, but it's even better to enjoy with friends using [Wabbanode](http://wabbanode.com/affiliate/wildlight).
 Several mods are included to enhance the multiplayer experience.

-For chat, **Better Selection** makes texte asier and more pleasant to select, while **Chat Heads** displays player avatar in the chat, just like profile pictures next to message.
+For chat, **Better Selection** makes text easier and more pleasant to select, while **Chat Heads** displays player avatar in the chat, just like profile pictures next to message.
 And finally, I know how annoying it is when you accidentally hit a friend and all the dogs start attacking each other.
 Now you can calm them down with **Calm down, dog**.

 ## 📦 Installation